stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ### Designing a Dashboard

-Our team decided to design a dashboard that efficiently manages the controlling advertisements process employees in adding advertisements on each device quickly also, easy to control it.
+I decided to design a dashboard that efficiently manages the controlling advertisements process employees in adding advertisements on each device quickly also, easy to control it.
 Simplify organizing total profit procedure can be brought about reducing the time.

 ![](/images/03_adknowva_thesoultion_02.gif)